-This week, the first full week of Lent, I have been thinking about pilgrimage, journeys, wandering in a wilderness, being unsure of the way and the destination.
-I have been following Malcolm Guite’s wonderful Word in the Wilderness anthology of poetry, and I turned back to this poem of mine I had written a few years ago, and looked at it through the eyes of the wanderer in the desert.
+As we enter into Lent, I have been thinking about pilgrimage, journeys, wandering in a wilderness, being unsure of the way and the destination.
+I have been reading Malcolm Guite’s wonderful Word in the Wilderness anthology of poetry, and I turned back to this poem of mine, and looked at it through the eyes of the wanderer in the desert.

 It draws from many of the stories in the Bible which help us make sense of our life’s journey.
-This one, in particular, takes imagery from Genesis 3 which many churches had read this last Sunday, and are thinking about this week.
-Of course, it is full of the homesickness of exile, which runs through many of the Hebrew scriptures, and the discomfort of the wilderness, which we are remembering now, at this time of year.
-The poem cycles round to images drawn from the very end of the book of Revelation All these images flowed together, as part of a larger, arching story.
+They filled my mind as I paced.
+Imagery from Genesis 3 which many churches read together as we prepare for Easter, seemed the starting point.
+I moved on to homesickness and exile, which are threads that run through much of the Hebrew scriptures, and also of the discomfort of wilderness, which seems very good to remember now, as we think of Jesus in the wilderness.
+But I did not stay there.
+My imagination circled round to images drawn from the very end of the book of Revelation All these images flowed together, as part of a larger, arching story.

 I read this poem that morning at the Alive festival, set to astonishingly beautiful music – Arvo Paart’s Spiegel im Spiegel , played then by Andrew Lord and Jonathan Evans.
 The music still moves me to tears.